 It’s not just the cool weather and moody skies that I love; it’s feeling those unexpected shocks of cool air that cut through the last steamy remnants of summer.
 It’s suddenly noticing that the leaves are now green in the middle and brown on the edges.
 It’s never quite knowing what time it is because the waning light is changing so quickly.
 Fleeting as it is, there’s just something magical about the whole process.

 This recipe embodies the whole beautiful experience to me.
-The warm flavors of pumpkin and nutmeg, beckoning me to embrace the coming fall season; even as the chilled chiffon airiness and bright, fresh whipped cream cling to the memory of those long lingering last summer days.
+The warm flavors of pumpkin and nutmeg, beckoning me to embrace the coming fall season; even as the chilled chiffon airiness and bright, fresh whipped cream clings to the memory of those long lingering last summer days.

 We only have a few short weeks like this each year, and this special treat is one of the ways that our family revels in the subtle passing of another glorious summer and embraces the coming colder days.
 I hope that you all enjoy it as much as we do.

-Pumpkin Pie Mousse Cups w/ Maple Cream
+Pumpkin Pie Whipped Mousse Cups

-4 tablespoons maple syrup or to taste
+4 tablespoons maple syrup (more or less to taste)

 1 teaspoons vanilla extract

 1 cup chilled coconut cream* (takes 1-2 cans)*

-*To make whipped coconut cream for the mousse, chill 2 cans of full fat coconut milk in the fridge at least overnight or longer.
-When ready to use, open the can and scoop out the cream leaving the liquid behind.
+Prep for coconut cream: To make whipped coconut cream for the mousse, chill 2-3 cans of full-fat coconut milk in the fridge, for about 8 hours or overnight.
+When ready to use, open the can(s) and scoop out the cream leaving the liquid behind.